 Treating Amphetamine Psychosis is a Process

 Although the intense symptoms will often clear up quickly, the effects of the drug-induced psychosis can linger, and sometimes, former users can even experience the symptoms again years in the future.
 However, with proper professional treatment, these individuals can safely get through the initial experience and be prepared for their safer, healthier future.
-If you have more questions about amphetamine psychosis, call 800-768-8728.
+If you have more questions about amphetamine psychosis, call 800-768-8728(Who Answers?).